They’re one good deed and an open palm away. And they can be kinda heavy.

 If you’ve been in the military for a while, you probably have a case or a rack (or a vintage sea chest) to display your coins.
-Last week, the coins reared their heads (or tails) in mainstream culture when the popular design podcast 99% Invisible did an episode on their existence, purpose and history.
+Coins reared their heads (or tails) in mainstream culture this spring when the popular design podcast 99% Invisible did an episode on their existence, purpose and history.
 The podcast even highlighted an oft-repeated awkward civilian moment: the first time a service member shakes their hand and simultaneously plants a coin in their palm.

 At the USO, we know a handful of people who have a few (hundred) coins from their years both serving in the military and serving troops.
 And behind every coin is a pretty cool story.
 Here are five of them:

 Three of the coins Rachel Tischler has received during her tenure with the USO.
 USO photos by Eric Brandner

 Rachel Tischler has taken more flights into the Middle East than a lot of service members.
 The USO’s Vice President of Entertainment has traveled the world supporting USO tours, including 15 trips to Iraq.
 She’s collected a lot of coins along the way, too.
 Here are the stories behind the three pictured above:

 Tischler with Chairman of the Joint Chiefs of Staff Gen. Martin E. Dempsey.
 DOD photo

 - Top of the World: “That’s from Greenland, from the Vice Chairman [of the Joint Chief’s of Staff] tour,” Tishler said.
 “You can only land there a couple times of year because the runway is frozen ice.
 And it’s 200 people in the middle of nowhere.
 I can’t even imagine [a full] deployment.”